tessgi/tess-point/README.md

 ### AUTHORS
 Original programming in C and focal plane geometry solutions by Alan Levine (MIT).
 This python translation by Christopher J. Burke (MIT).
 Testing and focal plane geometry refinements by Michael Fausnaugh & Roland Vanderspek (MIT).
 Testing by Thomas Barclay (NASA Goddard) and Jessica Roberts (Univ. of Colorado).
 By target name resolving implemented by Brett Morris (UW).
 Python help from Brigitta Sipocz and Martin Owens.
 Bug reports by Adina Feinstein (Univ.
 Chicago).

-### VERSION: 0.3.7
+### VERSION: 0.3.8

 ### WHAT'S NEW:
--Single sector only argument range needed updating to allow for North pointings

-- Comments added broke previous version.
-Fixed.
-- TESS Year 2 (Sectors 14-26) potential pointings added.
+-TESS Year 1-3 pointings

 ### NOTES
-- Pointing table is for TESS Year 1 and 2 (Sectors 1-26).
+- Pointing table is for TESS Year 1 - 3(Sectors 1-39) .

 - Pointing prediction algorithm is same as employed internally at MIT for target management.
 However, hard coded focal plane geometry is not up to date and may contain inaccurate results.